Pepryan/openstack-resource/README.md

 ## 🤝 Contributing

-Contributions to improve the OpenStack Resource Allocation Web application are welcome!
+Contributions to improve Aether are welcome!
 Please follow these steps:

 1. Fork the repository
 2. Create your feature branch: `git checkout -b feature/amazing-feature`